 - In Margaret Coel's The Eagle Catcher, a woman accuses Father John of being "White on the outside, Indian on the inside" because he didn't (even try to) talk her daughter out of marrying an Arapaho.

-- In an interesting look at things, even wizards who aren't Death Eaters have negative opinions on wizards who are a little too interested with Muggle affairs.
-Arthur Weasley is implied to be passed up for promotions (and subsequently means by which to provide better for his family) because of his unnerving enthusiasm for anything Muggle-related, which even the Minister Of Magic sees as disgraceful.
+- In an interesting look at things, even wizards who aren't Death Eaters have negative opinions on wizards who are a little too interested in Muggle affairs.
+Arthur Weasley is implied to be passed up for promotions (and thus means by which to better provide for his family) because of his unnerving enthusiasm for anything Muggle-related, which even the Minister Of Magic sees as disgraceful.
 Dumbledore also gets some grief for reading Muggle newspapers.

-- Joshua in Dora Wilk Series is considered this by his peers, as he's an angel who keeps company of devil and witch.
-While his grandfather (his only family) seems only a little distressed by the fact, Archangel Raphael's faction tries to murder him a few times, as Raphael is Fantastic Racist.
+- Joshua is considered this by his peers, as he's an angel who keeps company of devil and witch.
+While his grandfather (his only family) seems only a little distressed by the fact, Archangel Raphael's faction tries to murder him a few times, as Raphael is a Fantastic Racist.

 - Huckleberry Finn's father (an uneducated, coarse slob) berated his son for taking up reading and doing quite well, because all their family were illiterate prior to that moment.
 He even goes so far as outright calling his son a traitor.

 - In Ellison's Invisible Man, Lucius Brockway accuses the narrator of being a traitor to him and Liberty Paints when he walks out of a union meeting.
 The Narrator, a young man who just wants to get by, wanted nothing to do with the company's politics and stumbled into the union meeting on accident.
 It takes the Narrator literally beating some sense into Lucius to convince him otherwise.

 - The Silerian Trilogy: Betraying your own people is viewed as the worst thing any Silerian can do, and they punish it with death by slow torture.